 There is a very serious gap in the employment pool which makes finding the right talent for your Forecasting and Demand Planning very difficult.
-What makes this worse for many of us is the shift towards independent analytics departments which requires new skills and lots more people.
 Effective organization design is key to managing this change, and it is about more than just structure: it is architecting and aligning all facets of the organization to enable strategy.
 When processes, structures, technology, people, systems and culture work in concert, an enterprise is best positioned to deliver dynamic results.
 But in a world of constant change, how will your centralized Predictive Analytics and Planning Department keep the pieces in sync?
 What can we do to ensure we have the talent necessary to support our business both now and into the future?
 Whether you're looking to redesign one function or the whole organization, you need to look beyond hierarchies and organizational charts to be successful.
-Come to this session and 'll leave you with a roadmap to upgrade your company's approach to organization design to be successful in the new age of analytics and insight.
+Come to this session and I'll leave you with a roadmap to upgrade your company's approach to organization design to be successful in the new age of analytics and insight.

-- Options and opinions of the centralized or decentralized role of Data Science and Predictive analytics - Key drivers affecting how we organize Demand Planners, Forecasting, Data Science, and collaborative planning roles - The core competencies companies will be looking for in the future and what gaps we currently see - How to build adaptable teams by identifying the right people and delivering the right training
+- The differences and opinions of the centralized or decentralized roles of Data Science, Predictive analytics, and Demand Planning - Women in planning and how to "challenge" your demand planning for more diversity - The core competencies companies will be looking for in the future and what gaps we currently see - How to build adaptable teams by identifying the right people and delivering the right training